MarkusDanilow/MadBuilder/README.md

 | Java       | java             |                      |                              |
 | C#         | csharp, cs       |                      |                              |
 | PHP        | php              |                      |                              |

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute, please fork the repository and submit a pull request.
+Here are some ways you can contribute:

+- Add new language support: Implement generators for additional programming languages.
+- Improve documentation: Help us improve the documentation with more examples and use cases.
+- Report issues: If you find any bugs or have suggestions for improvements, please open an issue on GitHub.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.